Working with the new Aikau framework in Alfresco Share 4.2

 });

 This widget will render the template, and replace the variable with the string "Hello".
 Notice that we're overriding the buildRendering method from the Templated module.
 This method is in charge of rendering the template and setting up the DOM correctly, so it's important to call the original method to ensure that everything will work out.
-This is done by calling this.inherited(arguments).
+This is done by calling this.inherited(arguments)

-The Templated module also takes care of binding together the variables, so once a variable has been defined in the template, like this ${greeting}, it can accessed and modified directly in the widget within the buildRendering method.
+, it can accessed and modified directly in the widget within the buildRendering method.
 This is useful for setting up labels and headings with translations.
 Notice that the variables can only be modified from the buildRendering method.

 This was a basic example of using the Templated module.
 We'll see more of this later.
 Let's add i18n and load a CSS file.